-A spouse annuity is subject to reductions not only for the spouse's earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last preretirement nonrailroad employer or other post-retirement employment.
+A spouse annuity is subject to reductions not only for the spouse's earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement nonrailroad employer or other post-retirement employment.
+An annuity paid to a divorced spouse may continue despite the employee's work activity.
+However, the employee's nonrailroad earnings over the annual earnings exempt amount may reduce a divorced spouse benefit.